 Owner represents and warrants that:

 15.2.1 Business Organization.
-It is a limited liability company duly organized and validly existing under the laws of Nigeria, is qualified to do business in all jurisdictions in which the nature of the business conducted by it makes such qualification necessary and where failure so to qualify would have a material adverse effect on its financial condition, operations, prospects or business.
+It is a limited liability company duly organized and validly existing under the laws of New York, is qualified to do business in all jurisdictions in which the nature of the business conducted by it makes such qualification necessary and where failure so to qualify would have a material adverse effect on its financial condition, operations, prospects or business.

 15.2.2 No Violation of Law; Litigation.
 It is not in violation of any applicable Law, which violations, individually or in the aggregate, would affect its performance of any obligation under this Agreement.
 There are no legal or arbitration proceedings or any proceeding by or before any court or Governmental Authority now pending or (to the best knowledge of Owner) threatened against Owner which, if adversely determined, could reasonably be expected to have a material adverse effect on the financial condition, operations, prospects or business, as a whole, of Owner, or its ability to perform all its obligations under this Agreement.